Tribler/tribler/src/README.md

 ##

-Export to the `PYTHONPATH` the `src` directory:
+Export the `src` directory to to the `PYTHONPATH`:

 Execute:
 ```
-python3 -m pytest .
+python3 -m pytest src
-python3 -m pytest . --no_parallel
+python3 -m pytest src --no_parallel
-python3 -m pytest . --guitests
+python3 -m pytest src --guitests
 ```